tymokvo/csharp-sdk/docs/UserApi.md

 ## UpsertRefreshToken

-> string UpsertRefreshToken (CreateTokenDto createTokenDto)
+> string UpsertRefreshToken (RefreshTokenCreate refreshTokenCreate)

 Get refresh token and delete previous one if it exists